Particle creation: Schwinger + Unruh + Hawking: Correlated Schwinger + Unruh process

 The extra term can be described in terms of the temperature of the Unruh radiation in the accelerated frame:

 where $a$ as before is the acceleration of charged particle with mass $M$ in electric field.

 Altogether this gives

-This Eq.(\ref{SchwingerUnruh}) has the following interpretation: the process on the left side of Eq.(\ref{SchwingerUnruh}) can be considered as the combination of two correlated processes on the right side of Eq.(\ref{SchwingerUnruh}).
-The first process is the Schwinger creation of particle with large mass $M$ and the charge $q$.
-The second term describes the creation of particle with mass $m\ll M$ and zero charge, $q=0$.
-This electrically neutral particle does not feel the electric field, but it feels the accelerated coordinate system of the big particle with acceleration $a=q{\cal E}/M$.
-The creation of the neutral particle fully corresponds to the Unruh process.
+This Eq.(\ref{SchwingerUnruh}) has the following interpretation: the process on the left side of Eq.(\ref{SchwingerUnruh}) can be considered as the combination of two correlated (entangled) processes on the right side of Eq.(\ref{SchwingerUnruh}).
+The first process is the Schwinger creation of two particles with large mass $M$ and the charges $\pm q$.
+The second term describes the creation of two neutral particles, $q=0$, with masses $m\ll M$.
+These electrically neutral particles do not feel the electric field.
+But each neutral particle is entangled with its charged partner, moves along the same trajectory and thus feels the same acceleration $a=\pm q{\cal E}/M$.
+As a result, the creation of the neutral particles is fully described by the Unruh process.

+This coherent combined process can be also interpreted in the following way.
+The charged particle with heavy mass $M$ is created by Schwinger process and moves with the acceleration $a=q{\cal E}/M$.
+In the accelerated reference frame (in Rindler spacetime) the moving massive particle plays the role of the detector in the Unruh vacuum.
+This detector experiences the emission of a neutral particles -- the Unruh radiation with the Unruh temperature $T_{\rm U} = a/2\pi$.

 The combination of the several processes, which gives rise to the product of probabilities, is similar to the phenomenon of cotunneling in the electronic systems.
 In these condensed matter systems, the electron experiences the coherent sequence of tunneling events: from an initial to the virtual intermediate states and then to the final state.\cite{Feigelman2005,Glazman2005} In our case the virtual intermediate state is the state of the created charged particle with mass $M$.
 Its motion with acceleration $a$ triggers the creation of the neutral particle by the Unruh mechanism.